cloudnativeessentials/dra-tutorial/README.md

 HOME=/root
 ```

-We can see that one Job Pod is allocated GPU-1 and the second Job Pod is allocated GPU-2 in this example.
+We can see that one Job Pod is allocated GPU-1 and the second Job Pod is allocated GPU-2 in this example. <br>

-The Jobs will complete to run until 4 Job Pods complete.
+The Jobs will complete to run until 4 Job Pods complete. <br>

 ## Additional DRA examples

 ### DRA Driver for CPU Resources

-Not all CPUs are created equal, some have higher performance, some have better cache.
+Not all CPUs are created equal, some have higher performance, some have better cache. <br>
-With a DRA driver, we can use a DRA driver to scans the Node through the Node Resource Interface and publish a ResourceSlice with each CPU represented as a device along with attributes like core ID, coreType, socktID, numaNode.
+With a DRA driver, we can use a DRA driver to scans the Node through the Node Resource Interface and publish a ResourceSlice with each CPU represented as a device along with attributes like core ID, coreType, socktID, numaNode. <br>

+[DRA Drive for CPU resources](https://github.com/kubernetes-sigs/dra-driver-cpu/) can be used to increase performance or have precise CPU requests: <br>
+- align resources (CPU, GPU, NIC) on the same NUMA domain
+- request CPUs that are high performance cores or all cores sharing the same L3 cache

-Learn more on the [GitHub repo for DRA Driver for CPU Resources](https://github.com/kubernetes-sigs/dra-driver-cpu/)
+Learn more on the [GitHub repo for DRA Driver for CPU Resources](https://github.com/kubernetes-sigs/dra-driver-cpu/). <br>